tushar-sharma/tushar-sharma.github.io/_posts/2026-03-19-canton-validator-oauth2-authentication-error-fix.md

 }
 ```

+## The Fix

-### Extract the Sub Field
+### 1. Extract the Sub Field

-The token contains a `sub` (subject) claim that identifies the client.
-Decode the JWT to view it:
+The JWT contains a `sub` (subject) claim that identifies the client.
+Canton needs this for authentication.
+Decode the token:

 ```bash
 # Save the token first